Automated journalism

-Automated journalism, also known as algorithmic journalism or robot journalism, is a term that attempts to describe modern technological processes that have infiltrated the journalistic profession, such as news articles and videos generated by computer programs.
+Automated journalism, also known as algorithmic journalism or robot journalism, describes modern technological processes that are now in use in the journalistic profession, such as news articles and videos generated by computer programs.
 There are four main fields of application for automated journalism, namely automated content production, data mining, news dissemination and content optimization.
-Through generative artificial intelligence, stories are produced automatically by computers rather than human reporters.
-In the 2020s, generative pre-trained transformers have enabled the generation of more sophisticated articles, simply by providing prompts.
+Through generative AI, stories are produced automatically by computers rather than human reporters.
+In the 2020s, generative pre-trained transformers have enabled the generation and summarization of large amounts of information at scale.
+Increasingly, artificial intelligence (AI) is being used to optimize workflows across newsrooms, including drafting, editing, summarization, research and content optimization.
+Recent research has focused on expanding the topic of automated journalism to include AI-assisted newsroom workflows that go beyond the idea of content creation.

-Automated journalism is sometimes seen as an opportunity to free journalists from routine reporting, providing them with more time for complex tasks.
-It also allows efficiency and cost-cutting, alleviating some financial burden that many news organizations face.
-However, automated journalism is also perceived as a threat to the authorship and quality of news and a threat to the livelihoods of human journalists.
+While automated journalism is seen by advocates as efficient and an opportunity to free journalists from routine reporting in sectors including finance, sports, and election coverage, critics raise concerns about what its use means for transparency, accountability, employment and editorial responsibility in the profession.
+As AI-assisted systems integrate further into newsroom operations, scholars are focused on how their use will impact journalistic ethics, governance, platform dependency, and public trust.